Limits of relatively hyperbolic groups and Lyndon's completions: Abstract

 \section{Abstract}

 In this paper we describe finitely generated groups $H$ universally equivalent (with constants from $G$ in the language) to a given torsion-free relatively hyperbolic group $G$ with free abelian parabolics.
 It turns out that, as in the free group case, the group $H$ embeds into the Lyndon's completion $G^{\mathbb{Z}[t]}$ of the group $G$, or, equivalently, $H$ embeds into a group obtained from $G$ by finitely many extensions of centralizers.
 Conversely, every subgroup of $G^{\mathbb{Z}[t]}$ containing $G$ is universally equivalent to $G$.
 Since finitely generated groups universally equivalent to $G$ are precisely the finitely generated groups discriminated by $G$ the result above gives a description of finitely generated groups discriminated by $G$.
+Moreover, these groups are exactly the coordinate groups of irreducible algebraic sets over $G$.